zsc2003/zsc2003/README.md

 ### Hi there 👋

-I am an undergraduate student at ShanghaiTech University majoring in Computer Science from 2021.
+I am an undergraduate student at ShanghaiTech University, majoring in Computer Science from 2021.

 <!--
 **zsc2003/zsc2003** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.